Hufrehe – Symptome, Linderung & Prävention Teil 2 - Zeolith hilft

 • Warm, pulsating hooves

-• Increased pulse and respiratory rate; in some cases also fever.
+• Increased pulse and respiratory rate; in some cases, fever

-• Painful face – tense nostrils, ears half laid back, horse's mouth is tightly tensed
+• Painful expression – tense nostrils, ears half-laid back, mouth tightly clenched

-• Protective posture – lameness, relieving posture; horse lies down to relieve and protect painful feet.
+• Protective posture – lameness, weight-shifting; horse lies down to relieve and protect painful feet

-• Weight shift to the hind legs, while the front legs are stretched out to relieve pressure on the hooves (horse arches its back upwards)
+• Weight shifted to hind legs, while forelegs are stretched forward to relieve hooves (horse arches its back upwards)

 • Colic symptoms